 If either of these situations sounds familiar or you’re questioning your legal options after experiencing the loss of a family member, you should contact us as soon as you can.
 In Ohio, family members have two years from the date of death/date of injury to file a wrongful death claim.
 This period is referred to as the statute of limitations.
 If a claim isn’t filed before the two years are up, you will not usually be able to file.

-The Cincinnati wrongful death lawyers at Bey & Associates, LLC understand the struggles you and your family are facing.
+The Cincinnati wrongful death lawyers at Bey & Associates, LLC understand your and your family’s struggles.
 We encourage you to contact our law firm today if you have any questions.
 We can help you fight for your rights and potentially receive closure.